-Whether you train in MMA, Muay Thai or boxing, a mouthguard is one of the most vital pieces of safety equipment that you can own.
+Whether you train in MMA, Muay Thai, boxing or any other combat sport, a mouthguard is one of the most vital pieces of safety equipment that you can own.
 As such, it’s incredibly important that you purchase a high quality mouthguard that will offer you a substantial amount of protection.

 Even if you’re partaking in a light sparring session with padded gloves, it’s always best to ‘play it safe’.
 It’s surprisingly easy to chip or lose a tooth and annoyingly harder to get it fixed.
 All it takes is for one well-placed strike to a loose jaw and it’s a trip to the dentist for you.